dnr/orq/README.md

 - `name`: An identifying name for the app.
 This controls which containers replace which others.
 - `dockerdir`: The directory containing the Dockerfile for this task.
-If missing, the build step will be skipped.
+  If both this and `nix-build` are missing, the build step will be skipped.
+- `nix-build`: If present, build a docker image using Nix.
+The value of this key is passed on the `nix-build` command line.
+The Nix build must use `dockerTools.streamLayeredImage`, and the result will be piped to `docker load` to create the image.
+For example, `"nix-build": "-A docker"` will build the docker image specified by the `docker` attribute in `default.nix` in the current directory.
 - `domain`: The domain to register as a virtual host for nginx.
 If missing, don't mess with nginx.
 - `http_port`: The port the container process is listening on.